verri/spea2/readme.md

 I've tried to implement it as close as possible to the original algorithm.
 Any discrepancy may be reported at the [issue tracker](https://github.com/verri/spea2/issues).

 The library should be flexible enough to work in most of the common cases, but if it doesn't fit into your problem, please let me know (or send me a pull request).

 Pull requests are welcomed, especially for

 - performance optimizations
 - C++11 compliance
   - that should be possible with only few tweaks
 - dependency reduction
   - Boost.Range could be easily dropped
-- improve genericity

 ## References

 <a name="paper">1</a>: Zitzler, E., Laumanns, M., & Thiele, L. (2001).
 "SPEA2: Improving the Strength Pareto Evolutionary Algorithm".
 Evolutionary Methods for Design Optimization and Control with Applications to Industrial Problems, 95–100. http://doi.org/10.1.1.28.7571